Visualizing clocks and sources

 └── metadata_map.3 [passive] (*)

-Clock and source graphs are particularly helpful when:
+Clock and source graphs are most helpful when:

-• πŸ“’ Explaining how a script works to others
+• Explaining how a script is structured to someone else